Product-backed trust for rights, release, and finance workflows.

 SplitGraf focuses on permission clarity, audit visibility, proof surfaces, and verification so teams can inspect what a release or settlement is actually based on.

 We do not invent security badges or unsupported compliance claims.
-The trust page is meant to explain what the product actually does: structured access, auditable transitions, proof generation, and inspectable verification surfaces.
+The trust page explains what the product actually does: structured access, auditable transitions, proof generation, and inspectable verification surfaces.

 Key proof surfaces tied to the record.